Podlite - a lightweight markup language

 :id

-This option allows to explicitly define identificator for blocks and use those IDs for linking, rather than relying on it content (see #Links).
+This option enables the explicit definition of identifiers for blocks and use those IDs for linking purposes (see #Links).

 :nested